StanislavParovoy/VQ-VAE-WaveNet/README.md

 then upload tsv files in folder `embeddings` to the website.

 ### TODO
-- [ ] Add control for whether use speaker embedding or just one hot
-- [ ] Tune
 - [ ] Train a prior based on vq

 ### Alternative Implementation